carloszeglio/live-blogging-plus/readme.txt

 server.

-Additionally, the plugin also supports integration with Twitter - if activated, the first 139 characters of each live blog entry will be posted to Twitter when they are made.
+Additionally, the plugin also supports integration with Twitter - if activated, the first 139 characters of each live blog entry (including permalink to live blog page) will be posted to Twitter when they are made.

 Using this plugin will give you an advantage over your competitors if you're